“I like nonsense, it wakes up the brain cells. Fantasy is a necessary ingredient in living.”

 What do comics have that other means of communication don’t?

 In order to answer this question it is important to attempt to define what is ‘comic art’.
 According to Will Eisner, one of the well-establish comic art theorists defines “sequential art” as “the arrangement of pictures or images and words to narrate a story or dramatize an idea”, while Scott McCloud, another well-known theorist defines comics as a”juxtaposed pictorial and other images in deliberate sequence, intended to convey information and/or to produce an aesthetic response in the viewer”.
 The most important element in these two definitions is the emphasis on juxtaposing two different elements that are usually found segregated from one another.
-Also, the fact that comics, like any other form of communication or produced work of art, its main objective is to convey a message through a relationship that it establishes with the viewer.
+Also, the fact that comics, like any other form of communication or produced work of art, their main objective is to convey a message through a relationship that it establishes with the viewer.
 When it comes to meaning, that is a personal relationship between the viewer and the comic book, since the artist/ writer’s intended meaning could be different from what is interpreted by the viewer.
-One viewer could see one incident represented in a page of a comic book differently than another person, this is a normal thing when it comes to art, but what is really interesting is that the interpretation process in reading drawn images and text together is the complex mental process used in decoding the words and the images together in relation to our ideologies, environment and backgrounds to come up with our own understanding of somethings that worth pondering about.
+One viewer could see one incident represented in a page of a comic book differently than another person, this is normal when it comes to art, but what is really interesting is that the interpretation process in reading drawn images and text together is a complex mental process used in decoding words and images together in relation to our ideologies, environment and backgrounds to come up with our own understanding of major things that worth pondering about.

-Identity, suppression and a window of hope- our emotions are not meant to be kept inside, neither our thoughts:
+Identity, suppression and a window of hope- Our emotions are not meant to be kept inside, neither our thoughts:

 The process of creating art starts usually with the artist.
 The main reason for creating any piece of art is that what we call our “normal” ways of expression fail us in delivering our intended message.
-Using comic art in this case is what some artists see as the best way to deliver that message- either to express their resentment regarding certain regimes, or simply to complain about how dull their daily lives are.
+Using comic art in this case is what some artists see as the best way to deliver the intended message- either to express their resentment regarding certain regimes, or simply to complain about how dull their daily lives are.

 Before going deeper into the artist’s identity and the psychology behind producing any comic, it is important to define what we mean by identity.
 Based on the Oxford dictionary, identity is defined as ‘the fact of being who or what a person or thing is,’ or the ‘characteristics determining’ who that person is.
 However, I prefer going a little deeper when it comes to defining this term since there are a lot of social and philosophical arguments made on what we mean by it.
 John Locke writes about ‘personal identity’ or the ‘self’ and defines it as a complex formation of our past and present established in our consciousness; ’conscious of pleasure and pain’.
 On the other hand, Nietzsche’s definition of identity based on oppositions, so he defines identity as something emerges out of difference.